Best Walks in New Zealand

 The Milford Track with New Zealand Trails

 On all of our trips we understand time is our most precious of commodities!
-A day walk on the Milford Track from the Milford Sound end allows you to experience all three Milfords (the road, track and sound) in 24 hours.
-Travel the stunning Milford Road in the beautiful afternoon light and stay overnight in Milford before a short cruise across the sound to the track the following morning.
+A day walk on the Milford Track from the Milford Sound end allows you to experience all three Milfords (the road, track and sound) in less than 24 hours.
+Travel the stunning Milford Road in the beautiful afternoon light and stay overnight at Milford Sound Lodge before a short cruise across the sound to the track the following morning on our World Heritage trip.
 Our half day walk begins in the pristine Fiordland rainforest, with the lower altitude podocarp forest and myriad of ferns, moss and lichens surrounding us in a lush green world.
 Glimpses of the Fiordland mountains and waterfalls cascading down sheer rock faces are everywhere, and the dramatically powerful Giant’s Gate Falls – our turnaround point for the walk – are a sight to behold.